 - It’s doable.
 You may not think it is, but it is.
 D.Min. work is so connected to daily ministry that it’s accomplishable.
 I tell my D.Min. students, “We want to help you earn a degree for doing what you should be doing in your ministry role anyway.”

 - It’s accessible.
 Many, if not most, programs allow you to complete the degree while remaining in your current ministry context.
-On-campus time is typically 1-2 weeks at a time.
+Some programs, in fact, can be completed fully online.

 - It will help your church.
 That’s because this degree will help you to be a better leader.
 It might even make you a better follower of God.

 - It’s applicable.
 If you worry that more education will simply be facts and ideas that seem irrelevant to your day-to-day work, let go of that concern.
 A D.Min. is particularly designed to apply in your ministry setting.

 - It’s specialized.
 Unlike other ministry degrees, the D.Min. is often specialized in particular areas.
 You can spend your time digging deeply into areas like preaching, biblical counseling, leadership, church planting, and church revitalization.

 - It’s a God-given opportunity many believers do not have.
 Many believers around the world would long for such an opportunity to study at this level.
 When God gives us opportunity and ability, we must at least consider the possibility.

 - It might even get you a job.
 I’ve seen it happen – a student enters the program praying about where God wants him, and he meets a classmate who links him to his next job.
 You never know . . . .

 Feel free to contact me if you have questions.
 I’d love to help you get more training.